arsam31/SAAC02-Notes/README.md

   - If you enable replication on a bucket that already has objects, the old objects will not be replicated.
 - Both buckets must have versioning enabled.
-- It is a one way replication process only.
+- It is a one way replication process only.(means you can't add objects manually to destination and replicate them to source bucket)
 - Replication by default can handle objects that are unencrypted or SSE-S3.
   - With configuration it can handle SSE-KMS, but KMS requires more configuration to work.
   - It cannot replicate objects with SSE-C because AWS does not have the keys necessary.
 - Source bucket owner needs permissions to objects.
-If you grant cross-account access to a bucket.
-It is possible the source bucket account will not own some of those objects.
+If you grant cross-account access to a bucket and the other accounts add objects to a bucket in the source account then it is possible the source bucket account will not own some of those objects.
 - Will not replicate system events, glacier, or glacier deep archive.
 - No deletes are replicated.

-#### Why use replication
+#### Why use replication(Reasons to use Replications)

-SRR - Log Aggregation
+SRR - Log Aggregation(if you have multiple diffent s3 buckets and you are storing logs from multiple different systems, you could use "Replication" to aggregate all those logs to single s3 bucket)
-SRR - Sync production and test accounts
+SRR - Maybe to Sync production and test accounts(means to replicate data from test account to production account) SRR - Resilience with strict sovereignty requirements(maybe there are companies which can not have data leaving a specific aws region because of sovereignty requirements.So you can have Same Region Replication replicating between different buckets in different accounts.
+So by having a single account a security team can replicate all data from all accounts in single bucket into their single account for their purpose.)
-SRR - Resilience with strict sovereignty requirements CRR - Global resilience improvements
+CRR - Global resilience improvements(means you can replicate your data into different regions to reduce latency, so customers in that remote region can access the bucket closest to them.)
-CRR - Latency reduction
+CRR - Latency reduction.(to reduce latency)

 ### S3 Presigned URL